-Learning how to jump start a dead battery is a critical for being a car owner.
+Learning how to jump-start a dead battery is critical for all car owners.
 To learn this, you must first know how to tell the positive and negative terminals on a car battery.
 If you aren’t used to working with the car battery, the two can be confusing.

-In this guide, we show you how to differentiate between the positive and negative terminals on the car battery.
-We also show you the right way to connect jumper cables when the battery is dead.
+In this guide, I show you how to differentiate between the positive and negative terminals on the car battery.
+I will also show you the right way to connect jumper cables when the battery is dead.

 How to Tell Positive and Negative Terminals on a Car Battery?